ladybug-tools/hb-radiance-primer/text/components/Daylight_Control_Schedule.md

 In addition to benefiting from the accuracy of Radiance, using this component has several advantages over the "HB Apply Daylight Control" component under HB-Energy.
 Notably, it can account for setups with multiple illuminance sensors.

-This component expects the annual daylight simulation to be run with one sensor grid per room in the model.
-If the sensor grids within the annual daylight simulation are distrbuted over the entire floor of each room, the resulting schedules will be idealized, where light dimming has been optimized to supply the minimum illuminance setpoint everywhere in the room.
+This component will generate one schedule per sensor grid in the simulation.
+Each grid should have sensors at the locations in space where daylight dimming sensors are located.
 Grids with one, two, or more sensors can be used to model setups where fractions of each room are controlled by different sensors.
+If the sensor grids are distributed over the entire floor of the rooms, the resulting schedules will be idealized, where light dimming has been optimized to supply the minimum illuminance setpoint everywhere in the room.